 - Amphibians have much higher reproductive capabilities than reptiles.
 A female Northern Green Frog can lay 1,000 to 4,000 eggs annually, whereas an Ornate Box Turtle averages laying 4 eggs per year.

 Of the rare reptiles, turtles perhaps face the most uncertain future.
 A number of U.S. and international conservation organizations consider turtles to be the most endangered species group in the world.
-Of the 300 species that occur worldwide, over 40 percent face potential extinction (Conservation International 2010).
+Of the greater than 300 species that occur worldwide, more than 40 percent face potential extinction (Conservation International 2010; Rhodin et al. 2018).

 Threats to Wisconsin’s Rare Turtles

 Several factors contribute to the decline of both common and rare turtles in Wisconsin.
-Of the three listed species, the endangered Ornate Box Turtle and the threatened Blanding’s Turtle and Wood Turtle, all are very slow to mature.
-Ornate Box Turtles and Wood Turtles typically take 12-15 years to mature, while Blanding’s mature in 17-20 or more years.
-Compare this to Wisconsin’s threatened or endangered snakes, where the slowest matures in 3-4 years.
-Blanding’s and Wood Turtles face some additional challenges since both are semi-terrestrial, requiring both aquatic and upland habitats to pull off their annual life history.
+Of the two listed species, the endangered Ornate Box Turtle and the threatened Wood Turtle are both very slow to mature as is the formerly listed Blanding’s Turtle.
+Ornate Box Turtles and Wood Turtles typically take 12 – 15 years to mature, while Blanding’s mature in 17 – 20 or more years.
+Compare this to Wisconsin’s threatened or endangered snakes, where the slowest matures in 3 – 4 years.
+Blanding’s Turtles and Wood Turtles face some additional challenges since they are semi-terrestrial, requiring both aquatic and upland habitats to complete their annual life history.
 These species spend considerable time on land, with the Blanding’s Turtle often making long overland forays to various wetlands throughout the active season to find suitable foraging sites and favorable habitat conditions.
 Habitat fragmentation often forces turtles to cross roads to reach other suitable habitats or to nest, often resulting in unsustainable adult road mortality, particularly with females.
 Turtles often nest in agricultural fields that have excellent sun exposure during the June nesting season only to face excessive shading (cooling) of their incubating eggs as crops mature.
-These cooler temperatures can result in embryo mortality if they are too cool and/or can produce mostly male hatchlings, since the sex of most Wisconsin turtles is determined by incubation temperatures (warmer than an average incubation of 800 F produces more females and cooler produces more males).
+These cooler temperatures can result in embryo mortality if they are too cool and/or can produce mostly male hatchlings, since the sex of most Wisconsin turtles is determined by incubation temperatures (Warmer than an average incubation temperature of 80° F produces more females and cooler temperatures produce more males).
 Turtle nests are also threatened by agricultural equipment used to cultivate soils.

 Turtle Nest Predation and Other Threats

 Turtle nest predation rates have also skyrocketed in recent decades.
-A long-term nesting study involving Blanding’s and Painted Turtles in Michigan showed that nesting success rates decreased from 8-44% in the 1970s to 0-5% in the late 1980’s and early 1990s (Congdon et al 1993).
+A long-term nesting study involving Blanding’s Turtles and Painted Turtles in Michigan showed that nesting success rates decreased from 8 – 44% in the 1970s to 0 – 5% in the late 1980s and early 1990s (Congdon et al 1993).
 There is no evidence to show that this trend has changed since the early 1990s.
-(Insert above photo here.)
-A lack of sufficient recruitment will eventually lead to further population declines and eventual extirpation.
+A lack of sufficient recruitment will eventually lead to further population declines and eventual extirpation (loss of population).
 Over-collecting of turtles for the pet trade is a factor affecting populations.
-Other impacts include the introduction of diseases and exotic species, with some invasive plant significantly simplifying wetland habitats (e.g. Phragmites, also called Common Reed Phragmites australis and Purple Loosestrife Lythrum salicaria).
+Other impacts include the introduction of diseases and exotic species, with some invasive plants significantly simplifying wetland habitats (e.g. Phragmites, also called Common Reed, Phragmites australis and Purple Loosestrife Lythrum salicaria).
 This may help explain why Turtles For Tomorrow places an emphasis on turtle conservation above the other species groups.